theholy7/theholy7.github.io/_posts/2025-03-25-win-win-negotiations.md

 <!--more-->

-I feel like I have been very lucky everytime that I negotiated a new job.
+I feel like I have been very lucky every time that I negotiated a new job.
 I got more or less what I wanted, but have I gotten all I could have gotten?
 I don't know.
 I feel like I am bad at negotiating, usually revealing way too much way too soon.
 I always say I am too transparent.

 The first few minutes of the talk were eye-opening.
 In a way they felt like a personal attack - some of my regular behaviours being highlighted.
 What I thought were good habits of negotiating were wrong, according to this framework.
-Lets dive into the notes I took during this video.
+Let's dive into the notes I took during this video.

 Prof. Falcão describes two types of negotiations:
 * Win-Lose Negotiations